 It might seem strange to listen to music to help you focus better, but I swear it works for me.

 I try to avoid new songs when I need to focus on something like writing an article or creating a strategy and tend to go with instrumental film soundtracks.
-My current favourite is the soundtrack from Disney’s The Mandalorian.
+My current favorite is the soundtrack from Disney’s The Mandalorian.

 Done by Ludwig Göransson, I found that it has the ability to truly allow you to zone in because the music is aesthetically pleasing and predictable.
 I like soundtracks that don’t have a lot of drastic jumps in action, another great option is the music from Game of Thrones.

 If you prefer voices, specifically when you need to focus but are doing something that requires less brainpower, I go with podcasts.
-My favourite is shows like Dateline or 48 Hours that also have a predictable audio scheme.
+My favorite is shows like Dateline or 48 Hours that also have a predictable audio scheme.

 Find a Comfortable Space